Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

-\begin{prop} For any $\triangleleft$-linear non-empty finite globular set $G$, there exists a unique ps-context $\GG$ such that $F\GG = G$. \end{prop} \begin{proof} We construct the context $\GG$ inductively and then prove that it satisfies $\GG\vdashps x:A$, where $V(x)$ is the greatest (for the relation $\triangleleft$) locally maximal element of $G$. \begin{itemize} \item If the globular set $G$ has a unique element, then this element is necessarily of dimension $0$ and we then associate the context $\GG = (x:\Obj)$, where the derivation of $\GG\vdashps x:\Obj$ is given by the rule~\regle{pss}. \item If $G$ has more than one element, consider $a$ the greatest locally maximal element of $G$, then one can consider the globular set obtained by removing $a$ and $t(a)$ to $G$.
-Indeed, by definition of locally maximal element, there is no element whose source or target is $a$, hence $a$ can safely be removed.
-Moreover, any element $x$ whose target is $t(a)$ satisfies $x\triangleleft t(a)$, thus either it is $a$ or it compares to $a$ by linearity.
+\begin{prop} For any $\triangleleft$-linear non-empty finite globular set $G$, there exists a unique (up-to $\alpha$-equivalence) ps-context $\GG$ such that $V\GG = G$. \end{prop} \begin{proof} We construct the context $\GG$ inductively and then prove that it satisfies $\GG\vdashps x:A$, where~$V(x)$ is the greatest (for the relation $\triangleleft$) locally maximal element of $G$. \begin{itemize} \item If the globular set $G$ has a unique element, then this element is necessarily of dimension $0$ and we then associate the context $\GG = (x:\Obj)$, where the derivation of $\GG\vdashps x:\Obj$ is given by the rule~\regle{pss}. \item If $G$ has more than one element, write $a$ for the greatest locally maximal element of $G$.
+We can consider the globular set~$G'$ obtained by removing $a$ and $t(a)$ from $G$: indeed, by definition of locally maximal element, there is no element whose source or target is $a$, hence $a$ can safely be removed.
+Moreover, any element $x$ distinct from $a$ and whose target is $t(a)$ satisfies $x\triangleleft t(a)$, thus either it is $a$ or it compares to $a$ by linearity.
 Since $a$ is locally maximal, we then cannot have $a\triangleleft x$, so we necessarily have $x\triangleleft a$ and thus $x\triangleleft s(a)$.
 Lemma~\ref{lemma:>-target} then applies to show that $t(x) \triangleleft s(a)$.
 Since we have $t(x) = t(a)$ and also $s(a) \triangleleft t(a)$, this implies in particular that $t(a) \triangleleft t(a)$, which contradicts the linearity of $G$.
-So any element whose target is $t(a)$ is necessarily $a$, and since $a$ is the greater locally maximal element, there cannot be any element whose source is $t(a)$.
-Hence after removing $a$, one can still remove $t(a)$ safely.
-In fact this analysis shows that the resulting globular set $G_0$ obtained by removing both $a$ and $t(a)$ is still a non-empty finite $\triangleleft$-linear set, so by induction, one can construct a context $\GG_0$ such that $V(\GG_0) = G_0$ and $\GG_0\vdashps x:A$, where $x$ is the greatest locally maximal element in $G_0$. \begin{itemize} \item Either the greatest locally maximal element of $G_0$ is $s(a)$.
-In this case we define $\GG = (\GG_0,t(a):A,a:\Hom{}{s(a)}{t(a)})$, we then have $V(\GG) = G$ by definition, and the rule~$\regle{pse}$ gives a derivation of $\GG\vdashps a:\Hom{}{s(a)}{t(a)}$. \item Or the greatest locally maximal element of $G_0$ is $b$ is such that $b\triangleleft s(a)$.
-In this case, since $b$ is locally maximal, $s(a)$ is necessarily an iterated target of $b$, we denote $n$ the number of iteration.
+So any element whose target is $t(a)$ is necessarily $a$, and since $a$ is the greatest locally maximal element, there cannot be any element whose source is $t(a)$.
+Hence, after removing $a$, one can also remove $t(a)$ safely.
+In fact, this analysis shows that the resulting globular set $G'$ is still a non-empty finite $\triangleleft$-linear set, so by induction, one can construct a context $\GG'$ such that $V(\GG') = G'$ and $\GG'\vdashps x:A$, where $x$ is the greatest locally maximal element in $G'$. \begin{itemize} \item Either the greatest locally maximal element of $G'$ is $s(a)$.
+In this case, we define the context $\GG = (\GG',t(a):A,a:\Hom{}{s(a)}{t(a)})$, we then have $V(\GG) = G$ by definition, and the rule~$\regle{pse}$ gives a derivation of $\GG\vdashps a:\Hom{}{s(a)}{t(a)}$. \item Or the greatest locally maximal element $x$ of $G'$ is such that $x\triangleleft s(a)$.
+In this case, since $x$ is locally maximal, $s(a)$ is necessarily an iterated target of $x$, and we write $n$ for the number of iterations.
 Then applying the rule~\regle{psd} $n$ times gives a derivation of $\GG\vdash s(a):B$.
-We define $\GG = (\GG_0,t(a):B,a:\Hom{}{s(a)}{t(a)})$, in such a way that we have $V(\GG) = G$ and $\GG\vdashps a:\Hom{}{s(a)}{t(a)}$ obtained from the previous derivation by applying the rule~\regle{pse}. \end{itemize} Since $a$ is the greatest locally maximal variable, these are the two only cases, and in both cases, we constructed a suitable preimage. \end{itemize} \end{proof}
+We define $\GG = (\GG',t(a):B,a:\Hom{}{s(a)}{t(a)})$, in such a way that we have $V(\GG) = G$ and $\GG\vdashps a:\Hom{}{s(a)}{t(a)}$ obtained from the previous derivation by applying the rule~\regle{pse}. \end{itemize} Since $a$ is the greatest locally maximal variable, these are the two only cases, and in both cases, we constructed a suitable preimage.\qedhere \end{itemize} \end{proof}